jspahrsummers/Merc/CONTRIBUTING.md

 Add planets to your system by instantiating the `planet_instance.tscn` scene.
 To customize the planet's appearance (sprite) or other properties, right-click the planet instance in the scene tree and enable "Editable Children."

 If you want the player to be able to land on your new planet, create a [`Planet`](planet/planet.gd) resource in [planet/planets/](planet/planets/), and set the `planet` property of the `PlanetInstance` to the new resource.
+Add the `Planet` resource to the `planets` array of the `StarSystem` as well.

 Then, fill in the `Planet` properties, especially the landscape image and the description that the player will see when they land.
 (You can also [use AI to help here](./README.md#use-of-ai)!)

 #### Stars